18F/myusa/INSTALL.md

     ```sh
     cp config/database.yml.example config/database.yml
     cp config/secrets.yml.example config/secrets.yml
-    cp config/initializers/devise.rb.example config/initializers/devise.rb
     rake secret
     ```

-    Copy the result of the above rake command to the RAILS_SECRET_TOKEN variables in config/secrets.yml
+    Copy the result of the above rake command to the `RAILS_SECRET_TOKEN` variables in `config/secrets.yml`

 5. Create the development and test databases

     Make sure you have MySQL running.
 By default, the development environment looks to connect to MySQL using the root MySQL user with no password.

+    If you're running on an OS or distribution other than Ubuntu, ensure that the `socket` setting in `config/database.yml` is correct for your platform.

     ```sh
     bundle exec rake db:setup